squarism/squarism.github.io/_posts/2019-06-04-sprinkle-time-on-that-thing.markdown

 > Someone: I hate javascript.

 I know what they mean to say but … what if it changes?
 Software can change.
-Software can change.
+Software will change.
 Culture is forever but software usually changes.

 > Sprinkle Time on it:
 > - When's the last time you used javascript?